dead-claudia/clean-assert/api.md

 assert.hasKeysMatch(object, {key: value, ...})
 ```

-Assert an array includes one or more values.
+Assert an object includes one or more values.

 ### Has some key-value pairs